What devices do I need to connect sensors with the cloud?

 How many Sensor and IO-Modules can I connect to the Cloud?

-In theory thousands, but this highly depends on your configuration, more specifically on the frequency of data being sent to the cloud.
+This highly depends on your configuration, more specifically on the frequency of data being sent to the cloud.
 There is a huge difference between a sensor value being sent every 200ms and one every 10mins.
-Usually the bottleneck is the internet connection (bandwidth) and not the performance of the CloudRail.Box.
+It’s safe to say that you can at least connect up to 8 IO-Modules and 64 Sensors to a single CloudRail.Box.
+Dependent on your configuration this number might be even higher.

 What’s different to the Edge Gateway by XYZ?